Recreational kayaks are actually one of the most popular types of kayaks available on the market.

 - Rim paddle rest

-- Adjustable Comfort Flex padded seat for all...
+- An adjustable Comfort Flex seat and easy-grip...

 Whether you are looking to just paddle around, get some decent speed, or go fishing, you can do all of it in this kayak.